liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/01-installing-patches.markdown

 at regular intervals.
 If you already have a hotfix installed and the fix pack that contains that hotfix is released, the Patching Tool can manage this for you.
-Fix packs always supersede hotfixes; so when you install your fix pack, the hotfix that it contains is uninstalled and the fix pack version is installed in its place.
+Fix packs always supersede hotfixes; so when you install your fix pack, the hotfix it contains is uninstalled and the fix pack version is installed in its place.

 The Patching Tool applies fixes to fix packs automatically.
 If a new (fixed)